elatov/elatov.github.io/_posts/2014-04-10-rhcsa-rhce-chapter-16-samba.md

 From the <a href="https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/pdf/Deployment_Guide/Red_Hat_Enterprise_Linux-6-Deployment_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/pdf/Deployment_Guide/Red_Hat_Enterprise_Linux-6-Deployment_Guide-en-US.pdf']);">Deployment Guide</a>:

 > Samba is an open source implementation of the Server Message Block (SMB) protocol.
 It allows the networking of Microsoft Windows, Linux, UNIX, and other operating systems together, enabling access to Windows-based file and printer shares.
-Samba&#8217;s use of SMB allows it to appear as a Windows server to Windows clients.
+Samba's use of SMB allows it to appear as a Windows server to Windows clients.

 ### Samba Features